calebtan2002/Superstore-Sales-Analysis/README.md

 ### Step 2: SQL Analysis
 - Ran SQL queries to uncover any trends and interesting finds
+- Provide some business insights to improve the store

 ### Step 3: Visualization
 - Exported SQL query results for visualisation.